 Why Don’t Cortisone Shots work for Shoulder Tendonosis?

-The cortisone shot prevents/decreases inflammation, but in tendonitis, the underlying cause isn’t the presence of inflammation, it’s the damaged and injured tissues.
-So treating the inflammation is like fixing a leaky tire by stopping anyone from patching and airing it up – it makes no sense.
-Preventing the natural healing process with a cortisone shot can lead to the tendons being chronically degenerative and sore, making it prone to more injury and possibly making it impossible to get back to its pre-injury state.
+The cortisone shot prevents and decreases inflammation.
+But in tendonitis, the underlying issue isn’t the presence of inflammation, it’s the damaged tissues.
+Preventing the natural healing process with a cortisone shot can make the tendons chronically degenerative and sore.
+This makes them prone to more injury.

 What are the alternatives?

-Chiropractic care works with the body’s natural healing process rather than in spite of it.
-Our natural approach using tools like electrical stimulation, adjustments, and functional rehab can speed up the body’s inflammatory process which heals tissues quicker – all the while decreasing pain levels.
+Chiropractic works with the body’s natural healing process.
+Not in spite of it.
+This approach uses treatments like electrical stimulation, adjustments, and functional rehab which can speed up the body’s inflammatory process healing tissues quicker.
+It helps with pain levels too.

 If you are considering steroid injections for your shoulder, or did not get much relief from them, make an appointment with our online scheduler and start getting better.

-For regular health tips and health news that matters to you and the ones you love, sign up for my newsletter.
-A special gift will be sent to your inbox when you do.
+For regular health tips and health news that matters to you and the ones you love, sign up for my newsletter